 - 1. Each year the RAA makes the following awards:

 - a.
 The Mansergh Memorial Award.

 - b.
 The RAA Sword for Young Officers.

 - c.
 The RAA Football Challenge Cup.

 - d.
 The Eire Cup.

 - e.
 The Artillery House Cup.

 - f.
 The Caterham Cup.

 - g.
 The Royal Artillery Association Cup.

 - h.
 The Kerr Cup.

 - i.
-The Joan Wanklyn Cup.
+The Burton Cup.

 - j.
-The Burton Cup.
+Certificates of Appreciation.

 - k.
-Certificates of Appreciation.

-- j.
 Certificates of Merit.

-- k.
-The RAA Medal if approved by the NEC.
+- I. The RAA Medal if approved by the NEC.

-- 2. The award for the Queen's Standard Bearer is awarded every three years.
+- 2. The award for the King's Standard Bearer is awarded every three years.

 - 3. The Mansergh Memorial Award is awarded or recommended by the Regimental Colonel and the RAA Sword for Young Officers is awarded on the recommendation of the Commandant of the Royal School of Artillery.
 The RAA Football Challenge Cup and a Rose Bowl are won by the winners and runners-up respectively of the Regimental Association Football Competition.
 The other awards and trophies are competed for by members of the RAA.